bitfireAT/webdav-push/webdav-push-draft.md

   - authentication should be recommended when possible (but method may vary: hosted instances may require same authentication as for WebDAV, public instances like a DAVx⁵-hosted public instance may require a token that's derived from the DAVx⁵ FCM ID)
 - API for the Application Server where the Push Director can receive a message for every changed collection (HTTP POST, JSON)

+There should also be the possibility for additional non-standard subscription/notification APIs.
+For instance, a Push Client (TODO: is it possible that the
+Push Director does that?) could subscribe to Google Calendars over [Google Calendar API Push notifications](https://developers.google.com/calendar/api/guides/push?hl=en) and register a Webhook there.
+Then the Google Calendar would notify the Push Director, but not over the same `POST /update` as defined in this document, but by some proprietary protocol.
+The Push Client still has to register to the Push Director so that the actual delivery of of the push notification over a Push Service can work.

 Outgoing side:

 - sends filtered (see below) push notifications in correct format to the actual Push Services, like